 Let us take an example and understand each graphical method in detail.

-Question: There is a survey conducted in which data about 60 children is collected.
-The data are as follows: Number of children in the height range of
+Question: There is a survey conducted in which data of about 60 children are collected.
+The data is as follows: Number of children in the height range of

 120 to less than 130 cms are 15

 130 to less than 140 cms are 12

 140 to less than 150 cms are 20

 150 to less than 160 cms are 8

 160 to less than 170 cms are 5